Pricey food is first to go

 “This kind of adjustment is always necessary when households face a financial squeeze, but it’s more severe in the current circumstances because price increases have been concentrated especially for necessary items like gas, groceries and rent,” says Fazzari.

 Food in particular has been a focus for American households hoping to cut their costs.
-While the overall rate is now at a scorching 9.1%, food prices rose 1% in June, which brought their yearly inflation rate up to just over 10%.
+Food prices rose 1.1% in July, which brought their yearly inflation rate up to 10.9%.

 Americans are already starting to make changes to adapt to increasingly steep prices.
 According to a survey by Morning Consult, more than 80% of consumers say they’re eating out less and about 75% are going to bars less.